 Martlets run some open-access bereavement groups locally and

 Cruse provide some good information about bereavement and have a local office.

 Our Brain may understand that all life eventually dies but this knowledge doesn't relieve the pain in our Heart.
 For some this time may be an opportunity to develop a deeper connection and appreciation of our natural environment.
 A walk in the woods may be as effective as a counselling session.

 is never easy

-In the weeks, days and hours before a friend or relative's death you might feel anxious or tearful.
+In the weeks, days and hours before a friend or relative's death, you might feel anxious or tearful.
 Acknowledge those feelings and try to be true to yourself.
 Allow time for understanding to happen as this can be an opportunity for meaningful connection.
 It may be a time to forgive or ask for forgiveness.
-It may be a time to appreciate and thank.
+It may be a time to appreciate or thank someone.
 Or to say how much you love them.

 And it is not just words that communicate.
 A simple touch of the hand can mean more than a well prepared speech.

 It might sound depressing but surprisingly it feels life-enhancing.
 And there's tea and cake as well!